aramachandran7/Blog/content/blog/internship-reflections/index.md

 That’s it for my takeaways.
 I’ll try to jump around to different fields for future internships and try firmware / embedded systems design in the future; but ultimately we’ll see what 2021 has in store.

 Also, a huge shoutout to my coworkers and boss.
 They rock.
 Love you Sara, Colin, Seb, Ben, and the rest of the AW team.
-If you guys ever need my help when you decide to pivot to cleantech, let me know.
+Looking forward to working together again in the future!

 ![The team, out on Sebastien's sailboat](./AW_final.jpg)